RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 If a safety plan is required, list in this section the date the School Safety officer accepted your Health and Safety plan (if accepted by submission date).

-_If the project is purely software and requires no contact risks involving physical harm, then state "Project requirements do not involve risk of death, serious harm, harm or injury." in this section._
+The project requirements may involve the risk of death, serious harm or injury to participants and members of the public.
+A safety plan is required to ensure all risks are addressed and planned for as the construction of the rocket progresses.

 ## 6. Appendices